 For example, if an affiliate wrote a review article and made a YouTube video review promoting your product, they won’t know which traffic source (blog or YouTube) produced the sale.
 This is why tracking IDs are important for affiliates.

-When compared to ThriveCart's affiliate center platform, SamCart loses.
-ThriveCart now has the ability credit affiliates with commissions based off any URLs as well and they let your affiliates add custom affiliate tracking IDs to their affiliate links, so they know exactly where their sales are coming from.
+When compared to ThriveCart's affiliate platform, SamCart loses.
+ThriveCart now has the ability credit affiliates with commissions based off any URLs as well and they let your affiliates add custom affiliate tracking IDs to their links, so they know exactly where their sales are coming from.
 I talk more about this in my ThriveCart review article.

 The Affiliate Center Summary: